-Starting with fall 2019, incoming undergraduates who are interested in university need-based aid will need to complete both the FAFSA and CSS Profile to determine eligibility for university need-based grants and scholarships.
-Baylor will continue to use FAFSA results to award federal and state financial aid, and reassess university need-based aid in subsequent years when applicable.
-And, as always, students do not have to complete any additional paperwork for Baylor’s academic scholarships, which are automatically awarded based on the student’s admissions info.
+Incoming undergraduate students who are interested in institutional need-based aid will need to complete both the CSS Profile and the FAFSA to determine eligibility.
+Baylor will continue to use FAFSA results to award federal and state financial aid, and reassess institutional need-based aid in subsequent years when applicable.

 Who?
-Incoming students who are interested in university need-based aid are required to submit the Profile for their first year at Baylor.
+Incoming students who are interested in institutional need-based aid are required to submit the CSS Profile for their first year at Baylor.
 Students should continue to complete the FAFSA annually to reassess and maintain eligibility.

 How?
 Simply go to https://cssprofile.collegeboard.org/.
-While the Profile costs $25, there are fee waivers for low-income, U.S.-based students who are applying to college for the first time.
+While the Profile costs $25, there are fee waivers available through the College Board for low-income, U.S.-based students who are applying to college for the first time.

 Still have questions?
 Check out the FAQs and the helpful video below.
 You can also email us at email@example.com.